livecycle/preevy/packages/cli/docs/up.md

   --kube-pod-namespace=<value>       [default: default] Kubernetes namespace in which resources will be provisioned
                                      (needs to exist)
-  --[no-]kube-pod-server-side-apply  Use server side apply to create Kubernetes resources --kube-pod-template=<value>        Path to custom resources template file (will use default template if not specified)
+  --[no-]kube-pod-server-side-apply  Use server side apply to create Kubernetes resources --kube-pod-storage-class=<value>   Storage class to use for Pod data volume --kube-pod-storage-size=<value>    [default: 5] Size of Pod data volume in GiB --kube-pod-template=<value>        Path to custom resources template file (will use default template if not specified)

 LIGHTSAIL DRIVER FLAGS